-Incredible organizations like BCRF are dedicated to supporting research that touches the lives of millions who are at risk, currently battling, or a survivor of breast cancer.
+Incredible organizations like BCRF are dedicated to supporting breast cancer research that touches the lives of millions who are at risk, currently battling, or a survivor of breast cancer.
 Early detection, better screenings, and advancements in treatments are the reason the death rate by breast cancer has been going down in the last 25 years.

 With over 3 million breast cancer survivors in the U.S. and counting, efforts to understand this widespread disease and find a cure are crucial to provide a healthy life and bright future for women everywhere.

 3. Fundraise with an Event

-A great way to create a larger impact while supporting survivors in your community is to host a fundraising event near you.
+A great way to create a larger impact while supporting breast cancer survivors in your community is to host a fundraising event near you.
 It only takes one dedicated individual to build momentum for a cause!

 Give yourself time to do a little research in advance to know the organization and work you are supporting.
 When you're ready, you can set out your goals and choose how your event will make a tangible impact by raising funds for breast cancer survivors, donating to an organization or spreading awareness.
-Get in touch with a local partner to work together to coordinate the logistics and support the impact you hope to make.
+Get in touch with a local partner to work together to coordinate the logistics and support breast cancer awareness.

 4. Donate to a Charitable Organization